Triangle-free geometric intersection graphs with large chromatic number: Introduction

 In this paper, we generalize that construction to a wide class of families of sets in the Euclidean plane.
 Let $X$ be an arc-connected compact set in $\RR^2$ that is not an axis-aligned rectangle.
 For every positive integer $k$, we present a triangle-free family $\cgF$ of sets, each obtained by translation and independent horizontal and vertical scaling of $X$, such that $\chi(\cgF)>k$.

-This applies to a wide range of geometric shapes like axis-aligned ellipses, rhombuses, rectangular frames, cross-shapes, L-shapes, etc. For some shapes (e.g.\ circles or square boundaries), it is even possible to restrict the allowed transformations to uniform scaling and translation.
+This applies to a wide range of geometric shapes like axis-aligned ellipses, rhombuses, rectangular frames, cross-shapes, L-shapes, etc. For some shapes (e.g.\ circles and square boundaries), it is even possible to restrict the allowed transformations to uniform scaling and translation.
 This contrasts with the result of Kim, Kostochka and Nakprasit \cite{KKN04} that every family $\cgF$ of homothetic (uniformly scaled) copies of a fixed convex compact set in the plane satisfies $\chi(\cgF)\leq 6\omega(\cgF)-6$.

-Our result also gives a negative answer to the question of Gy\'{a}rf\'{a}s and Lehel \cite{GL85} whether the families of axis-aligned L-shapes, that is, shapes consisting of a horizontal and a vertical segments of arbitrary lengths forming the letter `L', are $\chi$-bounded.
+Our result also gives a negative answer to the question of Gy\'arf\'as and Lehel \cite{GL85} whether the families of axis-aligned L-shapes, that is, shapes consisting of a horizontal and a vertical segments of arbitrary lengths forming the letter `L', are $\chi$-bounded.
 We prove that this is not the case even for equilateral L-shapes.
 However, we are unable to classify all arc-connected compact sets whose families of homothets are $\chi$-bounded.
 This is discussed in Section \ref{sec:homothetic}.

 There is some evidence that unrestricted scaling is the key property necessary to make the chromatic number large while keeping the clique number small.
 For instance, Suk \cite{Suk14} proved that families of unit-length segments are $\chi$-bounded.
 This result easily generalizes to the case that the ratio between the maximum and minimum lengths of segments in the family is bounded.